Do Go On - 369 - The Night Witches

 And he's offered us an answer here.

-I mean, right off the back of this episode,
+I mean, right off the back of this episode, do you think the bombers?

-I was thinking Bombers is hard to beat.
+I was thinking bombers is hard to beat.

-Like the giants.
+You like the giants.

-Or like the suns.
+Or like, suns.

 Oh, yeah.